rajboxer/keyteki/README.md

 mkdir server/logs
 ```

-Create config/local.json5 and put the following in it:
+Create config/local.json5 and put the following in it (see below, should change 'localhost' to the Docker container IP address):

 ```
 {